aakashb95/aakashb95.github.io/_pages/about.md

 - Develop tools that solve my own needs and challenges
 - I find people like me, who would then use what I have made <br/>

-My resume is available [here](https://github.com/aakashb95/resume/blob/master/resume_aakash_bakhle.pdf).
+My latest resume is available [here](https://github.com/aakashb95/resume/blob/master/resume_aakash_bakhle.pdf).